Complete Guide to Al Wathba Wetland Reserve: Wildlife, Trails & Conservation Tips

 • Great for nature photography and quiet exploration

-Each trail includes interpretive signs explaining flora, fauna, and conservation efforts, making it both scenic and educational.
+Each trail features interpretive signs that explain the flora, fauna, and conservation efforts, making it both scenic and educational.

 Complete Guide to Al Wathba Wetland Reserve Wildlife, Trails & Conservation Tips (1)